 French Potato Gratin

-Move over scalloped potatoes, this rich and creamy Pommes Dauphinois AKA French Potato Gratin is the king of potato casseroles!
+This rich and creamy Pommes Dauphinois AKA French Potato Gratin is the king of potato casseroles!
 Kissed with thyme and topped with nutty Gruyere cheese, this gratin is perfect for holidays, Sunday family dinners, and more.
+Move over scalloped potatoes!!

 I’m usually lazy when it comes to adding potatoes to the menu.
 Baked or sliced and fried are my fallback methods.
 But some meals call for a more gourmet treat, like this Cheesy Potato Casserole!